twyle/repo-template-ec2/README.md

       Restart the created service.

+8. **Setting up Logging**

+      This involves creating a FirehoseDeliveryStream as well as AWS OpnSearch.

 The incremental deployment describes the process of deploying new changes to the already deployed application.
 It involves the following steps:

  1. Tunelling into the deployment server